dialogtekgeek/DSTC8-AVSD_official/README.md

 #### Validation data set:

 Please train models using the training data set only.
-You con tune the parameters ugint he validation set and confirm the performance of your systems using the DSTC7 test sets.
+You can tune the parameters using the validation set and confirm the performance of your systems using the DSTC7 test sets.
 Notes: The official challenge doesn't allow you to use the DSTC7 test set to tune your models.

 |               |    Training    |  Validation   |   DSTC7 Test  |